Skyguide Courses

 Using a portable planetarium we waltz through an astronomical year taking in the constellations, stars, planets and deepsky objects that can be seen easily by the beginner.
 Each week we study one month and create star charts to aid observation.

+Students are encouraged to use the naked eye, binoculars or small telescopes to extend their vision and there are opportunities to view the Moon and planets through a telescope (weather permitting!)
 In addition, basic astronomy topics are covered which act like a skeleton upon which to hang any further knowledge: What is a star?
 What telescope should I buy?
 How can I see auroræ?
 What is the difference between a moon and a planet, a nebula and a galaxy?
 How did the Universe start and how will it end?
 Is there life or intelligence out there?

 The focus is very much on hands-on practice and demonstration and no mathematical or scientific background is assumed.
-We are fortunate to have access to real moonrocks and meteorites courtesy of the PPARC loans scheme

 John Meacham, CEng MIMechE